 Although not in the diagnostic manual (DSM-5), there are other types of disordered eating.
 These include, but are not limited to:

 Characterized as an “unhealthy obsession” with clean and healthy eating.
 Individuals with this disorder often are fixated on food quality and purity.
 This disorder differs from Anorexia Nervosa as individuals with AN focus on calories and weight, while those with Orthorexia focus on healthy eating.

 Characterized as a disorder where individuals with Type 1 Diabetes reduce their insulin intake to lose weight.

 Signs and symptoms of eating disorders

 While this list is not exhaustive, here are some common signs that you or a loved one may be struggling with an eating disorder:

-Rigid eating behaviors or rituals around food
+Rigid eating behaviors

-Abuse of laxatives, caffeine and diet pills or water-loading
+Abuse of laxatives, caffeine, and/or diet pills